buahaha/aa-discordnotify/README.md

 1. Discord Notify is a plugin for Alliance Auth.
 If you don't have Alliance Auth running already, please install it first before proceeding. (see the official [AA installation guide](https://allianceauth.readthedocs.io/en/latest/installation/auth/allianceauth/) for details)

-2. Discord Notify needs the server [Discord Proxy](https://gitlab.com/ErikKalkoken/discordproxy) to function.
-Please make sure it is up and running on your site, before before continuing.
+1. Discord Notify needs [Discord Proxy](https://gitlab.com/ErikKalkoken/discordproxy) to function.
+Please make sure the server is up and running on your system, before continuing.

-3. Please also make sure you have the Discord service enabled in Alliance Auth.
+1. Please also make sure you have the Discord service enabled in Alliance Auth.

 ### Step 1 - Install app